Updated on 22 Jan 2020.

-Stamp Duty and Registration Charges are the heftiest expenses which have to be paid while buying a house to get the property transferred in your name.
-Stamp duty can be as high as 8% of the property value and registration charges could roughly be around 1% of the property value.
-So in total they add up to around 8% to 10% of you house cost.
+You have to pay Stamp Duty and Registration Charges while buying a house.
+You pay stamp duty charges to government to get the property registered in your name.
+Since stamp duty can be as high as 8% of the property value (varies from state to state), it adds up to around 8% to 10% of your house purchase cost.

-1. Only Individuals and HUF assesses are allowed to claim deductions of Stamp Duty and Registration Charges paid.
+1. Only Individuals and HUF assesses can claim tax deductions on Stamp Duty and Registration Charges paid.

-3. The house should be in the name of the assessee and these expenses of Stamp Duty and Registration Charges must have been paid by the assessee himself/herself.
+2. The house should be in the name of the assessee and he must have paid these Stamp Duty and Registration Charges himself.
 No deduction if the expenses are paid by any other person.

-4. For claiming deduction, you must possess the house also i.e. Payment for under-construction is not allowed.
-In simple words both payment of expenses and possession of the house must be in the same fiscal year for claiming expenses.
+3. You must possess the house also to claim the deduction.
+In simple words, both payment of expenses and possession of the house must be in the same fiscal year to claim expenses.

-5. Deductions can only be claim, if expenses are for new residential house property for self and not for a resold property.
+4. You can claim tax deductions if expenses are for new residential house property for self and not for a resold property.
 Payment for commercial property is also not eligible for deduction under this section.

-6. Joint owner can individually claim deduction of the expenses in the proportion they share the house property up to Rs.1.5 lakhs each under section.
+6. A joint owner can individually claim a deduction based on their share in the property up to Rs.1.5 lakhs each.

 7. No expenses can be claimed if assessee has already occupied the house property either wholly or partially.
 The house property should be new and had not been in use for the assessee?s own residence.

-8. Stamp Duty and Registration Charges paid for residential house qualifies for deduction under section 80C, any expenses for paid residential plot does not qualify for tax deduction under Section 80C.
+8. You can claim a tax deduction against Stamp Duty and Registration Charges paid for a residential house only.
+Any expenses for paid residential plot does not qualify for tax deduction under Section 80C.

-9. Any other expenses paid for the purpose of transfer of property shall also be eligible for deduction such as service tax paid can also be claimed as deduction under section 80C.
+9. You can also claim for any other expenses paid for the purpose of transfer of property such as service tax paid can also be claimed as deduction under section 80C.